ascendtech/gwt-examples/README.md

-Two GWT example project using GWT-Vue with Webpack and the https://github.com/ascendtech/gwt-gradle plugin.
+Two GWT example projects using GWT-Vue with Webpack and the https://github.com/ascendtech/gwt-gradle plugin.
+* todoMaterial / todoRest
+* games / gamesRest

-todoMaterial and todoRest are documented below but games and gamesRest work in the same way.
+ The Todo project is documented below but the games project works the same way

 # Getting Started